Akin Ogundiran

 Publications

 Dr. Ogundiran has authored, edited, and co-edited several books, including Archaeology and History in Ilare District, 1200-1900 (Cambridge Monograph in African Archaeology 55, 2002); Precolonial Nigeria (Africa World Press, 2005); Archaeology of Atlantic Africa and the African Diaspora (Indiana University Press, 2007); Power and Landscape in Atlantic West Africa (Cambridge University Press, 2012); and Materialities of Ritual in the Black Atlantic (Indiana University Press, 2014), which won a Choice Outstanding Academic Title for 2015.
-His latest book, The Yoruba: A New History (2020), won the 2022 Vinson Sutlive Book Prize and the 2022 Isaac Oluwole Delano Prize for Yoruba Studies.
+His book, The Yoruba: A New History (2020), also won the 2022 Vinson Sutlive Book Prize and the 2022 Isaac Oluwole Delano Prize for Yoruba Studies.
+His other publications have appeared in several journals, including African Archaeological Review, African Studies Review, International Journal of African Historical Studies, American Historical Review, Science Advances, and Economic Anthropology.

 Teaching

-Ogundiran’s teaching interests encompass Early Africa, the Black Atlantic, Early Modernity, Political Collectives and Empires, the City, Alcohol and Drug, Climate and Society, and Material History.
+Ogundiran regularly offers the following courses: African Civilizations, Governance and Political Culture, Early Modern Empires, Black Atlantic Cultures, African Economic History, Drugs and Alcohol in African History, Global History of Waste, and Climate and Civilizations.
 He works with undergraduate and graduate students and postdoctoral fellows interested in interdisciplinary approaches to African history.

 Awards and Honors

-• Senior Fellow of Garden and Landscape Studies, Dumbarton Oaks, Washington DC, 2023-26.
+- Senior Fellow, Garden and Landscape Studies, Dumbarton Oaks, Washington, DC

-• Certificate of Special United States Congressional Recognition for Excellence in Service, 2007.
+- Certificate of Special United States Congressional Recognition for Excellence in Service